melancholyfleur/forever-challenge/README.md

  * I'm assuming we don't need full api endpoints with an `/api` route, etc. Just writing out the controller actions and routes as though it's an app, but only renders JSON.
  * I did not add a test for the #show action of the photos controller because there weren't any requirements around it aside from showing the photo, which is silly to test.
  * It seems to me that the "position" attribute on album is entirely unused, so I am going to ignore it.
- * As much as we're allowing the API to _add_ multiple photos at a time, I am assuming we are still only destroying one at a time.
+ * As much as we're allowing the API to _add_ multiple photos at a time, I am assuming we are still only updating and destroying one at a time.

+# Things I might do differently with more time
+* the way that I validate <= 60 photos per album couples it with the validation for album association.
+I might put an actual attribute on the Album itself that is "photo limit" (that way it could be changed later too) and it would not require a `photo.album.photos` call to find the count because the check would be on Album instead of Photo
+* the way to get photos to be added to multiple albums involves "permit `id: []` "